-B3 Designers are delighted to have completed the redesign of the award-winning audio post production company Wave, including personalised studios and new reception hub.
+We were delighted to complete the redesign of the award-winning audio postproduction company Wave, including personalised studios and new reception hub.

 Director Mark Bithrey provides insight into this ‘dream’ project brief: “We were tasked with creating a relaxed interior for stressed clients and a comfortable working environment for staff.
 The design needed to fit the requirements of the space not just in form, but also in function.
 An enduring design that would be relevant and attractive in years to come was the overarching theme.
 We responded to the brief creating an enduring and comfortable space, with a relaxed and lived in vibe, where Wave clients and staff enjoy spending time.”